getcarina/getcarina.com/_references/rcs-credentials.md

 ### <a name="download"></a> Download credentials

-1. Log in to the control panel.
+1. Log in to the control panel at http://mycluster.rackspacecloud.com.

 2. Click the gear icon next to your cluster name and select **Download Credentials**.